1. These seas, thousands of miles

 Copy !req

-385. gradually the bait ball begins to sink
+419. gradually the bait ball sinks

-in to the depths towards safety.
+into the depths towards safety.

 Copy !req

-386. The shearwaters follow it down to the
+420. The shearwaters follow it down

 Copy !req